 Due to the current-limiting action of the internal LCA, the maximum allowable load current for an implementation is easily programmed by selecting the appropriate sense resistor value.
-The LCA acts to limit the sense voltage $V{SENSE}$ to its internal reference.
-Once the voltage at the RAMP pin exceeds approximately 4 V, this limit is the clamp voltage, $V{REF}$ K. Therefore, a maximum sense resistor value can be determined from Equation 1.
+The LCA acts to limit the sense voltage V(SENSE-SOURCE) to its internal reference.
+Once the voltage at the RAMP pin exceeds approximately 4 V, this limit is the clamp voltage, V{REF_K} .
+Therefore; a maximum sense resistor value can be determined from Equation 1.

-$$R{SENSE} \le \frac{34mV}{I{MAX}} \tag{1}$$
+$$R{SENSE} \leq \frac{34 \text{ mV}}{I{IMAX}} \tag{1}$$

-- RSENSE is the resistor value - · IIMAX is the desired current limit
+R{SENSE} is the sensing resistor value

+I{IMAX} is the minimum desired current limit

-When setting the sense resistor value, it is important to consider two factors, the minimum current that may be imposed by the TPS2350, and the maximum load under normal operation of the module.
+When setting the sense resistor value, it is important to consider two factors, the minimum current limit that may be imposed by the TPS2394, and the maximum load under normal operation of the module.
 For the first factor, the specification minimum clamp value is used, as seen in Equation 1.
-This method accounts for the tolerance in the sourced current limit below the typical level expected (42 mV/RSENSE).
-(The clamp measurement includes LCA input offset voltage; therefore, this offset does not have to be factored into the current limit again.)
-Second, if the load current varies over a range of values under normal operating conditions, then the maximum load level must be allowed for by the value of RSENSE.
-One example of this is when the load is a switching converter, or brick, which draws higher input current, for a given power output, when the distribution bus is at the low end of its voltage range, with decreasing draw at higher supply voltages.
-To avoid current limit operation under normal loading, some margin should be designed in between this maximum anticipated load and the minimum current limit level, or $I{IMAX} > I{LOAD(max)}$ , for Equation 1.
+Second factor is to ensure the peak operating load current is less than I{IMAX} .
+One example of this is a switching converter which draws higher input current, for a given power output, when the output is at the low end of its voltage range.
+To avoid current limit operation under normal loading, some margin should be designed in between this maximum anticipated load and the minimum current limit level, or $I{IMAX} > I{LOAD(max)}$, for Equation 1.

-For example, using a 10-m $\Omega$ sense resistor for a nominal 2-A load application provides a minimum of 1.4 A of overhead for load variance/margin.
-Typical bulk capacitor charging current during turn-on is 4.2 A (42 mV/ 10 m $\Omega$ ).
+For example, using a 10-m Ω sense resistor for a nominal 2-A load application provides a minimum of 1.4 A of overhead for load variance/margin.
+Typical bulk capacitor charging current during turn-on is 4.2 A (42 mV/10 m Ω).